-Children enjoy leading their own play and take part in activities which are guided by adults.
-For example, children maintain focus for sustained periods of time when they decorate biscuits with staff.
-They adeptly spread icing and sprinkle marshmallows, and smile as staff praise and acknowledge their efforts.
+Overall, staff understand the basic needs of younger children and rooms are set up safely in order for young children to crawl, take first steps and toddle around.
+Staff arrange toys and equipment so that children can make some independent choices, enabling them to follow their interests.
+The younger children explore a range of developmentally appropriate resources and staff encourage social interaction as they talk to babies throughout the day.
+This is based on staff's care skills rather than on focused teaching and observations of children's achievements in the prime areas of learning.
+Older children enjoy leading their own play and take part in activities which are guided by adults.
+For example, children maintain focus for sustained periods of time when they use a range of tools to roll and shape play dough, supported by staff who praise and acknowledge their efforts.
+They adeptly create shapes and swirls using their fingers, so developing their early writing skills.
+Staff extend children's mathematical learning as they encourage younger children to talk about the colour and size of the shapes they are making.
 Outdoors, staff encourage children to try new activities and to judge risks for themselves.
 Staff are on hand to monitor safety and provide guidance and encouragement when children use a range of wheeled toys outdoors.
 This promotes children's physical development and encourages them to get better at things through effort and practice.
-Consequently, they develop skills to support the next stage in their learning and their move to school.
+Consequently, they develop skills to support their move to school.